Menu

 Duncan Hill joined the RTF board in 2017.
 He has lived in Charlottesville since 2002 and works as a physician at Martha Jefferson Hospital.
 He hikes, runs, and bikes the RT and any other trails he can find in the area.
 Duncan helps to organize trail adopters whose work keeps the RT open for business.

-Robert LeHeup always wondered where the various Rivanna Trail signs around town led, and one year came across notice of the Loop de Ville and experienced the entire loop in one day.
-A couple years later he joined the board as Treasurer, and is responsible for keeping the RTF’s business affairs in order--writing donor acknowledgements, depositing donations, filing taxes, and paying the insurance bills.
-Inspired by his first experience on the trail, in 2015 he took on coordination of the Loop de Ville.
+Robert LeHeup always wondered where the Rivanna Trail signs around town led, and one year came across notice of the Loop de Ville and experienced the entire loop in one day.
+A couple years later he joined the board as Treasurer, and is responsible for keeping the RTF’s business affairs in order - writing donor acknowledgements, depositing donations, filing taxes, and paying the bills.

 John Lewis is an avid mountain biker (and ex hiker and runner), and is currently the President of the Charlottesville Area Mountain Bike Club.
 Shared use trails, and bike/ped issues take up his community engagement time as he serves on various boards and committees.
 He loves working with the RTF community and local governments to grow and improve our local trail systems for the benefit of everyone.

 Ned Michie has served on the RTF Board since 2004.
 He grew up in Charlottesville, on Greenbrier Drive, and spent many hours of his childhood with his brothers and friends playing in what is now Greenbrier Park but was then affectionately known by neighborhood kids as “the Swamp.”
 He still lives in the Greenbrier neighborhood, and in the 1990s the Park became home to one of the original sections of the Rivanna Trail.
-The RT has developed into an excellent local hiking option all around the City, but Ned believes the City is behind other localities when it comes to building connected greenways with multi-use hard surface paths that will be used by a wide section of the community.
 Ned’s day job is as a solo practitioner lawyer.
 In addition to hiking, he enjoys the outdoors, generally, as well as playing basketball and tennis.
 He has served on other community service boards, including the School Board for 14 years, and he is currently a member of the City’s Parks and Rec Advisory Board.